 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the 400D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 400D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D, while the SX620 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 400D Manual (free pdf) or the online Canon SX620 Manual.
+Further information on the features and operation of the 400D and SX620 can be found, respectively, in the Canon 400D Manual (free pdf) or the online Canon SX620 Manual.

 So how do things add up?
 Is the Canon 400D better than the Canon SX620 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 400D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.